nomusamtshali/NOMMTS365_JSE2407_GroupC_Nomusa-Mtshali_FSJ02/README.md

 - Users can navigate to individual product pages for more information.

+## Filtering and Sorting
+- Use the search bar to find specific products by title or brand.

+- Filter products by category.

+- Sort products by price and sort ratings by date and rating.

+- Reset all filters to start your search from scratch.

 ## Product Details
 - The application displays detailed product information, including product description, price, and reviews.